YukiYotsu/UHAILab/Documentation/week2report.md

 I'm Yuki Yotsumoto.
 This is the 2nd weekly report.

 ## Weekly outcome and advancements
 The time required this week was 20 hours.
 It took about 10 hours to understand Poetry and unittest.
 I made the demo programs of main project called GRASP and the directory for tests (unittest).
 I referred to Mr. Kenneth Reitz's recommendation [1].
+In addition, I installed Pylint successfully, which seems quite useful to check the flaws in my project.

 I learned what is docstring, which tells what my classes and methods do.
 And also, I understood how to write docstring appropriately along PEP 257.